alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_193_eng.md

 Man, wonderful.
 I could experience something wonderful.
 It was fun!
 Ah, I should have come earlier!

-While thinking such things, savoring the feeling of wind passing through the lawn garden, my brief summer vacation ended (laugh).
+While thinking such things, savouring the feeling of wind passing through the lawn garden, my brief summer vacation ended (laugh).

 When you're completely immersed in TV series schedules, honestly you can't take consolidated breaks whether it's Obon or whatever.
 Because there's broadcast every week, and you deliver one episode every week.
-Individual episode staff might be able to rest once they finish their assignments, but when you're at the center of the production site and in a role where you must look at all episodes, it's quite impossible.
+Individual episode staff might be able to rest once they finish their assignments, but when you're at the centre of the production site and in a role where you must look at all episodes, it's quite impossible.
 Moving schedules forward so you can rest during Obon... such situations collapsed years ago in our anime industry (wry laugh).
 So last year and this year, my summer vacation and Obon break have been essentially zero.

 So this kind of small mood change, new knowledge experience, is wonderful summer vacation that can soften my feelings.